simonwoegerb/robot-insprill/docs/configuration/index.md

 ---

-Configuring Robot Insprill is done through the `config.yml`.
+Configuring Robot Insprill is mostly done through the `config.yml`, with some parameters needing to be passed in as environment variables.